 I want to give up smoking

-Children are particularly vulnerable to the effects of secondhand smoke and exposure increases the risk of cot death, glue ear, asthma and other respiratory disorders, including emphysema later in life. (ash 2015)
+- Children are particularly vulnerable to the effects of secondhand smoke and exposure increases the risk of cot death, glue ear, asthma and other respiratory disorders, including emphysema later in life.
+(Secondhand Smoke Fact Sheet, ASH 2020)

 Looking for things to do instead of smoking?
 There are loads of easy, free and meaningful things we can do to increase our wellbeing.
 5 suggestions: Keep learning, Connect, Take Notice, Give, Be Active.